 A couple of wrong words can kill the atmosphere.
 The board listened.
 I also said if they have any ideas, let’s bring them to the table as well.
 They gave us three focus areas as a send-off, and that’s what we did.

 When the company leadership reported their own strategy, one of them said:

 “This is a cultural change in our company.
 We have never done it like this.”

-This leads to the result, that people get on-board.
+All this leads to the result that people get on board.
 Everything changed only because they were given the possibility to think.
 And why did they have the possibility to think?
 Because technology exists.
-With little effort we got everyone to participate.
+With little effort, we got everyone to participate.
 We didn’t need to travel across the country.

 This morning I held a dreaming workshop in a new organization, where the factory floor staff took part in the workshop through their phones.
 These people were also amazed at how their imagination was allowed to run freely.
 Together we thought it was miraculous.
 I told them:

 When you get the whole group to implement them, it’s fantastic!

 I wanted to share this case because this is such an important topic.
 It’s not enough to just have a good strategy that’s made and agreed upon inside a conference room high up in the ivory tower.
 The strategy has no value before it is implemented.
 The implementation requires that everyone is involved in the process and the strategy is ignited together!
 Strategy together, that’s the 🔑!

 Stradigo is a brand owned by Rdigo Oy (Business-ID: 2120844-1).